VenturaNotes/Knowledge/- Topics/Activity Stream.md

 - The database system most commonly used to store activity stream data would be NoSQL databases, like MongoDB, which can scale easily and store unstructured data
 - A software engineer ensures that an activity stream remains responsive under heavy traffic by using load balancing and horizontal scaling to distribute the load across multiple servers
 - The role caching plays in improving performance of an activity stream is that caching can store frequently accessed data temporarily, reducing database queries and improving load times
-- A potential issue when designing an activity stream for social media platforms would be overloading the user interface with too much information.
+- A potential issue when designing an activity stream for social media platforms would be overloading the user interface with too muc
-- Activity filters and sorting options are features in an activity stream which are often used to help users find relevant content
 ## References

 [^1]: https://www.capterra.com/glossary/activity-stream/